-Washing Machine Size Does vary but not much
+Washing machine sizes vary – but not by much

-The most common size problem seems to washing machine width, when the washing machine is too wide to fit in the standard 600 cm wide kitchen space.
+The most common size problem seems to washing machine width, where a washing machine is too wide to fit into the space under a kitchen worktop.
 In the UK we have many small kitchens.
 So compromises are often made on the space.

 Washing machine height

 Washing machine height is the same on virtually all washing machines.
-Out of the 33 washing machines I checked only 3 were less than 85 cm high.
-And they were only fractionally lower.
-They were 84, 84.5 and 84.8 cm.
-If you need one to be quite a bit lower you may be able to get around it.
+Out of the 33 washing machines I checked, only 3 were less than 85 cm high, and that was only by 1 mm.

 Washing machine depth